 During time outs, kids don’t have us nearby to help them regulate their emotions.
 We can’t discuss their feelings, or reassure them that unsettling feelings are normal and will go away.
 Kids don’t learn to take deep breaths or feel comforted by a nursery song or a beloved stuffed animal.

 They don’t learn those coping methods when they’re sitting on a chair away from us and any comfort items they could use.

-What then is an alternative to time out?
+What then is an alternative to time out for discipline?
 If time outs aren’t effective, how can we discipline when time-outs don’t work?

 Have a time in.

 When your child misbehaves to the point where you’re drawn to implement a time out, draw him in instead.
 This is the time he needs you most.
 Not just when he’s chipper and happy, but when he’s sad, angry and confused.

 In connecting with our kids, we can see their point of view.
 We’re better able to decide whether their misbehavior was developmentally appropriate or not.

 Follow these four steps when your child misbehaves:

 - Teach the correct behavior (e.g. redirect)